 Sensor energy is also conserved by limiting transmission power.
-Since the transmit power impacts the SNR of the range measurement, there is a tradeoff between energy cost and accuracy.
-There is also a tradeoff between device cost and range accuracy: using ultrawideband (UWB) [Fleming and Kushner 1995; Correal et al. 2003] or hybrid ultrasound/RF techniques [Girod et al. 2002] can achieve accuracies on the order of centimeters, but at the expense of high device and energy cost.
-Alternatively, very inexpensive wireless devices can measure RF received signal strength (RSS) just by listening to network packet traffic, but range estimates from RSS incur significant errors due to channel fading.
+For a given channel between a pair of wireless sensors, the SNR of the received signal can be improved by increasing the transmit power.
+Range measurement accuracy improves at higher SNR [Caffery Jr. and Stuber 1998; Kim et al. 2002], thus imposing a tradeoff between energy cost and accuracy.
+There is also a tradeoff between device cost and range accuracy: using ultrawideband (UWB) [Fleming and Kushner 1995; Correal et al. 2003] or hybrid ultrasound/RF techniques [Girod et al. 2002] can achieve accuracies on the order of centimeters, but at the expense of high device and energy costs.
+Alternatively, very inexpensive wireless devices can measure RF RSS just by listening to network packet traffic, but range estimates from RSS incur significant errors due to channel fading.
 All range measurements tend to degrade in accuracy with increasing distance.
 In particular, RSS-based range measurements experience errors whose variance is proportional to the actual range.
 Accurate localization algorithms must take into account the range dependence of the ranging variance.

 Finally, measurement of ranges between every pair of devices would require $O(n^2)$ measurements for n sensors.
-The dwMDS algorithm reduces measurement costs by requiring range measurements only between a small number of neighboring sensors.
+The distributed weighted-multidimensional scaling (dwMDS) algorithm reduces measurement costs by requiring range measurements only between a small number of neighboring sensors.